Naomi Wolf: Outrages (2019)

 In November 2020, Virago published a UK paperback edition of the book that removed the incorrect references to the execution of men for sodomy included in the hardback edition.
 Interviewed about the new edition, Sweet said that the book continues to misread historical sources: "Dr Wolf has misrepresented the experiences of victims of child abuse and violent sexual assault.
 This is the most profound offence against her discipline, as well as the memories of real people on the historical record".
 Cultural historian Fern Riddell called the book a "calumny against gay people" in the 19th century and said that Wolf "presents child rapists and those taking part in acts of bestiality as being gay men in consensual relationships and that is completely wrong".
-The Daily Telegraph reported that there had been calls for Wolf's 2015 DPhil to be reexamined, and for Virago to withdraw the book.
+The Daily Telegraph reported that there had been calls for Wolf's 2015 Doctorate of Philosophy to be reexamined, and for Virago to withdraw the book.
 In a statement to The Guardian, Wolf said the book had been reviewed "by leading scholars in the field" and "it is clear that I have accurately represented the position".
 Oxford University stated that a "statement of clarification" to Wolf's thesis had been received and approved, and would be "available for consultation in the Bodleian Library in due course".

 In March 2021, Times Higher Education reported that Wolf's original thesis remained unavailable six years after it was examined.
 Oxford doctoral graduates can request an embargo of up to three years, with the potential for renewal.
 The thesis finally became available in April 2021, with nine pages of corrections attached dealing with the misreading of historic criminal records.
 Wolf had submitted the thesis to the archive in December 2020, more than five years after her DPhil was awarded, and had requested a one-year extension to the embargo period so that she could seek legal advice.
 The extension request was declined.
 In university teaching, Outrages has been used as an example of the danger of misreading historical sources.